VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

 #### Online and automated

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)

   - The Lighthouse website scoring system was used to test and rate the websites performance.

+    - On initial testing:
+      - SEO score was effected by the absence of a Meta Description element in the Head of the HTML. - Fixed
+      - SEO score was effected by a "non legible font size" error due to some text with font-size under 12px. - Fixed
+      - Accessability score was effected by a lack of form input labels. - Fixed
+      - Accessability score was effected by Submit button contrast. - Fixed
+      - Best Practices score was effected by unused CSS. - Fixed
+      - Best Practices score was effected by incorrect Heading Hierarchy. - Fixed
+      - Best Practices score was effected by external links with a `target="_blank"` rule causing a security vulnerability. - Fixed by adding `rel="noopener"` to each external link.
+      - Performance score was raised by compressing all site images on tinypng.com

   - After each test, the appropriate suggested changes were carried out, giving the site a score of:
     - Performance (83%)
     - Accessability (100%)
     - Best Practices (100%)
     - SEO (100%).
     - [Full Results here](https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Fvinnyshaw.github.io%2Fvinny-shaw-photography-ci-ms1%2F%23about&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext#performance)

 - [CSS Lint](http://csslint.net)
   - Used to check the custom CSS file for errors.
   - There are zero errors present.